-As per the chart above, 246 grams of hummus contains 39% of proteins.
-And, one should know that proteins, is the essential nutrient required during pregnancy.
+As per the chart above, 100 grams of hummus contains over four grams of proteins.
+And, one should know that protein is an essential nutrient required during pregnancy.
 Proteins are the building blocks of the body’s cells, and the same case applies to the foetus.
-Therefore, it becomes essential to have enough of protein, especially during the second and the third trimesters.
+Therefore, it is essential to have enough protein, especially during the second and the third trimesters.

 2. Improved Digestion

 Hummus is a rich source of dietary fibre.
 As a matter of fact, the more the fibre consumption, the better the digestion.
 If you are pregnant and suffering from constipation, you can eat hummus with fibre-rich vegetables, such as carrots, to help bring the digestive system back on track.